Alfa Romeo 2000: History

 The 2000 was presented in 1957 at the Turin Motor Show, with 4-door, 6-seater saloon Berlina body.
 Production started in 1958, and the car was available as Berlina or Spider convertible.
 In 1960, the Sprint coupé was added.
 The 2000 Berlina had gearbox operated via column-mounted shifter making space for three people in front.
 The two grand touring versions had the gear lever located in floor, and a higher output engine.
 Until 1961, when 2+2-seater became available, the Spider was a pure two-seater.

 The 2000 Spider looked somewhat different in the United States from other markets: on European cars, the bonnet scoops were mounted apart from each other, rather than together and separated by a chrome piece as on American-market cars.
 European cars also received twin chrome strips along the lower flanks, whereas US cars only have a single strip.

-The 2000 Sprint was one of the very first designs by Giorgetto Giugiaro.
+The 2000 Sprint was one of the first designs by Giorgetto Giugiaro.

 The last 2000s were built in 1962, when the more powerful six-cylinder Alfa Romeo 2600 was phased in.

 2000 Sprint Praho

 For the 1960 Turin Motor Show, Touring presented a one-off coupé variant of the 2000.
-Carlo Felice Bianchi Anderloni of Carrozzeria Touring was asked by Alfa Romeo to create this showcar on the very first chassis type 102.05, s/n 001.
+Carlo Felice Bianchi Anderloni of Carrozzeria Touring was asked by Alfa Romeo to create this showcar on the first chassis type 102.05, s/n 001.
 That same type would later underpin the production coupé version styled by Giugiaro.
 The car had Superleggera aluminium bodywork, four seats and sported quad headlamps.
 Interior featured all the instruments grouped together in the centre console, inspired by aviation.
 The "Praho" name was derived from the name of the fishing boats popular in Thailand and affiliated with the cars concave rear window.
 The car remained the only example made and the Sprint production went to Bertone instead.